Sathajhan Sarachandran

-A Tamil Canadian computer-science student, Sarhajhan 'Sarachandran, is a member of the Tamil Tigers who pleaded guilty to trying to purchase anti-aircraft missiles for the militant group.
+Sarhajhan Sarachandran is a Canadian former member of the Tamil Tigers who pleaded guilty to trying to purchase anti-aircraft missiles for the militant group.
 He was convicted of supporting terrorism.

 American Nadarasa Yogarasa was alleged to have helped Sarachandran concoct the plan, after Sarachandran contacted an FBI informant in Brooklyn, New York, about purchasing weapons for the Tigers.
-The informant sent him e-mails suggesting he had ten 9K38 Igla missiles and 500 AK-47s for $900,000, and suggested that the pair meet him in a New York warehouse.
-Two other Canadians, Sahilal Sabaratnam and Thiruthanikan Thanigasalam, accompanied the pair, who traveled claiming they were attending a bachelor party in the state.

-A student at the University of Windsor, Sarachandran claimed to have been in direct contact with leader Velupillai Prabhakaran and had lately been speaking to intelligence chief Pottu Amman.
+He had arranged to purchase 10 Russian SA18 missiles and 500 AK-47 assault rifles for US$900,000.
+Sarachandran was a student at the University of Toronto.
 On January 26, 2009, he pleaded guilty, and two days later his co-defendants Sahilal Sabaratnam and Thiruthanikan Thanigasalam also pleaded guilty.

-In January 2010, Sarachandran was sentenced to 26 years in prison.
+He was imprisoned at Federal Correctional Institution, Ray Brook.
+In 2019, he was released from custody and deported back to Canada.